 From January 2005 to 2009, she served as the 66th secretary of state of the United States.
 Before serving as America’s chief diplomat, she served as assistant to the president for national security affairs (national security adviser) from January 2001 to 2005.

-Stephen Krasner is the Graham H. Stuart Professor of International Studies, the Senior Associate Dean for the Social Sciences, School of Humanities & Sciences, and the deputy director of FSI.
+Stephen Krasner is the Graham H. Stuart Professor of International Studies, and the deputy director of FSI.
 A former director of CDDRL, Krasner is also an FSI senior fellow, and a fellow of the Hoover Institution.